Jump to Navigation

-New Foreclosure Laws in Florida May Restrict Access to Courts
+New Foreclosure Laws In Florida May Restrict Access To Courts

 The global recession has had an impact on every one of us.
 While the economy is showing small signs of improvement, problems still remain.
 When the economy collapsed, it hit the housing market especially hard.
 Florida was one of the states that saw foreclosure rates skyrocket.
 Homeowners statewide were hit with mortgage payments that they could not afford, and home values dropped substantially.